COP28 Exhibition Installation - Dubai Holding

 K-BRIQ®

-A harmonious blend of greys for a versatile palette.
+A harmonious blend of greys for a versatile palette, offering a multi-tonal finish to a facade or interior surface or feature.